edublancas/edublancas.github.io/_resume/resume.md

 * Oversaw backend development across projects to ensure code quality, performance and reliability
 * Developed internal software tools that are used in several ongoing projects (input validation, software versioning, deployment, user permissions).
 These tools have reduced development time and increased team's productivity
 * REST Web Services development using Python and Google Cloud
-  \

 **University of Chicago (Center for Data Science and Public Policy)** \hfill Chicago, IL

 *Data Science Fellow (Advisor: Rayid Ghani)* \hfill May 2015 - Jun 2016

 * Developed a Machine Learning model using spatiotemporal data for the City of Cincinnati to identify properties at risk of building code violations.
 Engineering a fully automated and reproducible pipeline to ingest new datasets and update the model.
 Worked with more than 50GB of data.
 * Designed a predictive model for Infonavit (largest mortgage  provider in Mexico) to predict home abandonment.
 Worked with more than 100GB of data

+{% block experience_end %}
+{% endblock %}

 Publications
 ------------